Troy A. Johnston, MD

 Mollie Grow, MD, MPH

-Mollie Grow, MD, MPH, is an Associate Program Director, Director of the Continuity Clinics, and is faculty with the REACH Advocacy Pathway.
-She is an Associate Professor of Pediatrics and general pediatrician in the Division of General Pediatrics at the University of Washington.
+Mollie Grow, MD, MPH, (she/her) is an Associate Program Director, Director of the Continuity Clinics, and is faculty with the REACH Advocacy Pathway.
+She is a Professor of Pediatrics and general pediatrician in the Division of General Pediatrics at UW.
 She is passionate about providing general outpatient pediatric care for all ages at the UW Roosevelt Pediatric Care Center and supporting families at the UW Newborn Nursery.
-She also mentors and teaches medical students with the UW School of Medicine Colleges program.
+She also mentors and teaches medical students and previously served as faculty in the UW School of Medicine Colleges program.
 Her interests include addressing health equity and reducing disparities through advocacy, early childhood relationships, and equity, diversity, and inclusion in care.
 She loves working with residents to discern their own path and find fulfillment in their pediatric careers.
+As a Washingtonian since age 4, she spent 10 years on the East Coast before returning home for residency at UW.
 You can find her with her two daughters and husband biking, hiking, running, enjoying our wonderful local and national parks, and advocating for climate justice.

 Abena Knight, MD

-Abena Knight, MD, is the Associate Clerkship Director for Inpatient Pediatrics and a Clinical Associate Professor of Pediatrics in the Division of Hospital Medicine.
-She serves as a Faculty Advisor for the Residency Diversity Committee and is the Faculty Coordinator for the funded visiting elective for students underrepresented in medicine.
-She is the new Associate Vice Chair of Education for the Department of Pediatrics, which includes a focus on diversity, equity, and inclusion.
+Abena Knight, MD, (she/her) is the Associate Vice Chair of Education for the Department of Pediatrics and Associate Clerkship Director for Inpatient Pediatrics.
+She is a Clinical Associate Professor of Pediatrics in the Division of Hospital Medicine.
+She serves as a faculty advisor for the Residency Diversity Committee (DComm) and is the Faculty Coordinator for the funded visiting elective for students underrepresented in medicine.
 Her educational interests include medical student education, diversity recruitment in pediatrics, and cultural humility training.
-She enjoys mentoring and advising trainees at all levels.
-In her spare time, she loves watching sports; enjoying local restaurants and concerts; and spending time with her family and friends.
+She enjoys mentoring and advising learners at all levels.
+In her spare time, she loves watching sports, enjoying local restaurants, concerts, and spending time with her family and friends.

 Celeste Quitiquit, MD

-Celeste Quitiquit, MD, is an Associate Program Director and Director of residency recruitment.
+Celeste Quitiquit, MD, (she/her) is an Associate Program Director that supports residency recruitment.
 She is a Clinical Associate Professor in General Pediatrics and Sports Medicine/Orthopedics and serves as Medical Director for the Athletic Training Program.
-She served as a former chief resident for our program and rejoined the UW community after completing fellowships in sports medicine and medical education in 2014.
+She served as a former executive resident for our program and rejoined the UW community after completing fellowships in sports medicine and medical education in 2014.
 Her professional interests include injury prevention, community advocacy, diversity recruitment, and implicit bias.
 Celeste grew up locally in South King County and now raises her family there.
-She loves spending time outdoors with her husband, three young children and extended family.
+She loves spending time outdoors with her husband, three young children, and extended family.

-Tracy Seimears, MD, M.Ed joined as an Associate Program Director in 2022.
+Tracy Seimears, MD, MEd, (she/her) joined as an Associate Program Director in 2022.
 She is an Assistant Professor of Pediatrics in the Division of Pediatric Hospital Medicine at the University of Washington.
 She believes deeply in the power of education to develop conversations and advance health equity for patients, families, and all members who work at Seattle Children’s Hospital.
 She serves as the faculty advisor for Seattle Health Equity Rounds.
 Clinically, she enjoys providing equitable care for children who are hospitalized.
-Outside of work she enjoys time outdoors with family and friends and eating all the food Seattle has to offer.
-She loves kayaking with her dog Clifford.
+Outside of work, she enjoys time outdoors with family and friends and eating all the food that Seattle has to offer.
+She loves kayaking and exploring the outdoors.

 Tara Wenger, MD, PhD

-Tara Wenger MD, PhD is an Associate Program Director and Director of the Research Track for the pediatric residency program.
+Tara Wenger MD, PhD, (she/her) is an Associate Program Director for our combined Peds/Genetics Track for the pediatric residency program.
 She is an Associate Professor in the Division of Genetic Medicine and is the Associate Medical Director of Inpatient Genetic Services.
 Her research interests focus on improving outcomes for hospitalized patients with genetic disease through clinical introduction of newly developed methods of genetic testing and precision medicine therapies.
 She is passionate about mentorship of resident and fellow pediatrician scientists and is a member of the National Physician-Scientist Training Collaborative Workgroup.
 She is an associate editor for the American Journal of Medical Genetics and a consulting editor for GeneReviews.
-When she is not in the hospital, she enjoys spending time with her husband and daughters, exploring the great outdoors of the Pacific Northwest, raising backyard chickens, and trying out new recipes using fruits and veggies from local Farmers Markets and veggie co-ops.
+When she is not in the hospital, she enjoys spending time with her husband and daughters, exploring the great outdoors of the Pacific Northwest, raising backyard chickens, and trying out new recipes using fruits and veggies from local farmers markets and veggie co-ops..

 Scott Olson, MHA

-Scott Olson is the residency program manager.
+Scott Olson (he/him) is the Residency Program Manager.
 He was raised in the Seattle area and completed undergraduate studies at the University of Washington.
 He first joined the program in 2008 as a program coordinator.
 During that time, Scott returned to the University of Washington to earn a Master of Health Administration.
 After a period managing fellowship programs in the Heart Center, Scott returned to the residency program in 2021 to fill the manager role.
 He is passionate about applying QI methods to make improvements in medical education, resident well-being, and health equity.
-Outside of work, Scott enjoys cooking, biking, and family time with his husband, their son, and foster children they’ve had the opportunity to care for.
+Outside of work, Scott enjoys cooking, biking, and family time with his husband, their son, and foster children they have had the opportunity to care for.

-Crystal González-Guzmán is one of the pediatric residency coordinators.
-She joined the GME in 2018 and served as an Intern Scheduler prior to joining the coordinator team.
+Crystal González-Guzmán (she/her) is a Pediatric Residency Coordinator.
+She joined GME in 2018 and served as the Intern Scheduler prior to joining the coordinator team.
 Crystal is involved in resident recruitment, intern retreat, special projects, and the daily operations of the residency program.
-She grew up between Zacatecas, Mexico and Leavenworth, WA before graduating from the University of Washington, Bothell.
+She grew up between Zacatecas, México and Leavenworth, Washington before graduating from the University of Washington, Bothell.
 During her free time, she enjoys concerts, power lifting, cooking, and going to soccer games.

 Theresa Vu, MFA

-Theresa Vu is one of the pediatric residency coordinators.
+Theresa Vu (she/her) is a Pediatric Residency Coordinator.
 She previously worked in the Orthopedics and Sports Medicine department at Seattle Children’s.
 She currently works with the Diversity Committee, continuity clinics, special events, and daily on-goings of the residency program.
-She grew up in Spokane, WA before receiving her BFA at the University of Washington and her MFA at New Mexico State University.
+She grew up in Spokane, Washington before receiving her BFA at the University of Washington and her MFA at New Mexico State University.
 She was an instructor at Bay Area colleges for nearly 10 years before moving back to Washington in 2012.
 In her free time, she enjoys hiking all over the PNW, knitting socks, and working in her garden.